belle2/basf2/display/doc/index.rst

 files.
 The :gui-highlight-style:`Save As (High-Res)…` button creates a high resolution image.
 (Specifying very high resolutions may crash your X server, 4000px should be fine).
-If you want to print them later, you should probably also change background colour using the :gui-highlight-style:`Dark/light colors` button.
+If you want to print them later, you should probably also change the background colour using the :gui-highlight-style:`Dark/light colors` button.

 .. important::